The flea beetle spray decision: 8 steps

 flea beetle defoliation damage on canola plants

 Step 1.
 Know the spray threshold.
 The action threshold for flea beetles in canola crops in Canada is an average leaf area loss of 25 per cent or more.
 Research to re-evaluate these thresholds found that canola with up to 25 per cent leaf area loss will yield the same as canola with no leaf area loss at all.
 Yield loss starts to show after 25 per cent leaf area loss, reaching levels anticipated to cause economic injury at 50 per cent.
-The reason for the ‘action threshold’ for flea beetles is that leaf area loss can escalate quickly from 25 to 50 per cent, and beyond, in a severe infestation.
+Researchers set an ‘action threshold’ because leaf area loss, in a heavy infestation, can escalate quickly from 25 to 50 per cent and beyond.
 Read the research behind this recommendation.

 Exception: Thresholds are guidelines to help farmers make input decisions that provide a return on investment.
 If canola plants are slow growing and lack vigour while flea beetles are numerous and aggressive, the action threshold could be met and surpassed very quickly.
-In that situation, growers need to start spraying before 25 per cent, perhaps at 15 per cent.
+In that situation, growers may need to start spraying before 25 per cent.
+Continue through the following checklist to be sure.
 Canola Digest article with more on this.

 Step 2.
 Assess leaf area loss.
 With thresholds in mind, check plants in a number of areas of the field to get an average damage level.
 Scout the newest leaves.
 Flea beetles tend to prefer fresh new leaves.
 If cotyledons are chewed up but newest leaves show very little feeding, then plants may be outgrowing the threat or seed treatments may be having an effect (or both).
 On the other hand, if cotyledons are under 50% but first true leaves are not present, flea beetles may be nipping off fresh apical meristem – the growing point for first leaves.
 If the meristem is lost, these leaves could be considered 100% lost.
 Mark those plants (could use the ‘washer’ test) and return in a day or two to see if true leaves are showing.
 (More assessment details.)